CONNECT TBL Table Type: Table List

 This type allows defining a table as a list of tables of any engine and type.
 This is more flexible than multiple tables that must be all of the same file type.
 This type does, but is more powerful than, what is done with the [MERGE](https://mariadb.com/docs/server/server-usage/storage-engines/merge) engine.

 The list of the columns of the TBL table may not necessarily include all the columns of the tables of the list.
-If the name of some columns is different in the sub-tables, the column to use can be specified by its position given by the FLAG option of the column.
-If the ACCEPT option is set to true (Y or 1) columns that do not exist in some of the sub-tables are accepted and their value will be null or pseudo-null (this depends on the nullability of the column) for the tables not having this column.
-The column types can also be different and an automatic conversion will be done if necessary.
+If the name of some columns is different in the sub-tables, the column to use can be specified by its position given by the`FLAG` option of the column.
+If the `ACCEPT` option is set to true (Y or 1) columns that do not exist in some of the sub-tables are accepted and their value are null or pseudo-null (this depends on the nullability of the column) for the tables not having this column.
+The column types can also be different and an automatic conversion are done if necessary.

 **Note:** If not specified, the column definitions are retrieved from the first table of the table list.